 the effect of the exemptions and of the credit risk mitigation techniques;

 the exposure value after application of exemptions and after taking into account the effect of the credit risk mitigation calculated for the purpose of Article 395(1) of CRR.

+10a.
+The columns of the template LE4 shall present, for the aggregate exposure to shadow banking entities:

+the total original exposure, broken down in direct and indirect exposures and for each of those breakdowns the amount of the on-balance sheet exposures and the amount of the off-balance sheet exposures;

+the exposure value before the application of exemptions and credit risk mitigation;

+the exposure value after the application of exemptions and credit risk mitigation.

 Definitions and general instructions for the purposes of the LE reporting